davidinfosec/DavidInfosec/readme.md

 #### A Python Script @ [WHOIS-Domain-Info](https://github.com/davidinfosec/whois-domain-info)

 This script fetches WHOIS data like Domain Name, Registrar, Expiration Date, and Days Until Expiry and organizes it in a spreadsheet.
 I created this one morning because I wanted to organized a large list of domain names that I manage.
 It speeds up a process that would have taken nearly double or triple the time and effort.
-Members in the domain name industry who have found value with this tool as well.
+Members in the domain name industry have found value with this tool as well.